Labconco has a long history that started humbly—in a garage.

 In 1939, Ralph’s son, Redman, joined the business.
 During his 60-year career, his brand of building relationships, serving customers and caring for people helped the company thrive.

 In 1957, Labconco, as we came to be called, outgrew the garage and moved to our present headquarters in south Kansas City.
 The modern era began.

 We expanded from agricultural labs into other scientific markets.
 In the 1960s, Labconco introduced a series of fume hoods.
 They were lined with durable molded fiberglass, a signature feature still found in our Protector Premier line.
 Other equipment made with molded fiberglass, such as glove boxes, quickly followed.

 Along the way, we established enduring relationships with laboratory supply dealers.
 They expanded our geographic reach and passed along product ideas suggested by their laboratory customers.

 Many of these ideas came to fruition.
 In 1969, a glassware washer.
 In 1974, freeze dryers.
 In 1976, biological safety cabinets.
 In 1984, water purification systems.

-In 1989, We acquired Buchler Instruments in 1989, and with it, the expertise to add evaporators and centrifugal concentrators.
+In 1989, we acquired Buchler Instruments, and with it, the expertise to add evaporators and centrifugal concentrators.
 Our product lines were expanding and becoming more diverse.